 BAC Wadsworth Prize

-The BAC Wadsworth Prize is awarded annually by the Business Archives Council for a book judged to have made an outstanding contribution to the study of British business history.
+The BAC Wadsworth Prize is awarded annually by the Business Archives Council for a book judged to have made an outstanding contribution to British business history.

 Wadsworth Prize – Submission Guidelines for Publishers